Old Sarum Airfield

-Old Sarum Airfield (ICAO: EGLS) is a grass strip airfield 2 NM north-north-east of Salisbury, Wiltshire, England.
+Old Sarum Airfield (ICAO: EGLS) is a grass strip airfield 2 NM north-north-east of Salisbury, in Laverstock parish, Wiltshire, England.

 The adjacent areas are a mix of vacant land, residential and industrial sites.
-Residential areas are to the south and east, occupying the old airfield married quarters and officers' mess, now known as Throgmorton Hall.
-Industrial/business units occupy a number of the World War I and World War II airfield buildings, as well as several large modern warehouses, office blocks and car showrooms, the development of which is continuing to the present day.
+Residential areas lie to the south and east, occupying the old airfield married quarters and officers' mess, now known as Throgmorton Hall.
+Industrial/business units occupy a number of the First World War and Second World War airfield buildings, as well as several large modern warehouses, office blocks and car showrooms.

-Old Sarum is a well-preserved flying field of the World War I period, bounded by one of the most complete suites of technical and hangar buildings of the period.
+Old Sarum is a well-preserved flying field of the First World War period, bounded by one of the most complete suites of technical and hangar buildings of the period.
 The site has three Grade II* listed hangars and a Grade II listed former workshop, all built in 1918, as well as a Grade II listed Territorial Army Headquarters (the 1935 Station Headquarters).

 The airfield was designated as a conservation area by Salisbury District Council in February 2007.

 An aviation museum opened in Hangar 1 in July 2012, after the Boscombe Down Aviation Collection relocated from the nearby Boscombe Down airfield.

 Airspace and procedures

 Old Sarum airfield Aerodrome Traffic Zone (ATZ) sits within the nearby MoD Boscombe Down Military Aerodrome Traffic Zone (MATZ).
 Old Sarum Airfield procedures dictate that all circuits, weekday and weekend, are to the south with a crosswind departure and a base leg joins at circuit height.
 During the times when the MATZ is inactive, Boscombe Down's ATZ is still active.

 The aerodrome has a CAA Ordinary Licence (number P768) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee, Blanefield Airfield Operations.
 The aerodrome is not currently licensed for night use.
 Unlicensed night flying is permitted but the airfield owners chose not to allow night flying from 2007 in order to reduce noise complaints under an understanding with Salisbury District Council, as it then was.
-The owners later decided to install lights and resume night flying.
+The owners later decided to install lights and resume night flying for a time.